joypixels/emojify.js/CONTRIBUTING.md

 Make sure you do the following:

+- *If using Node 4*, `css-sprite` is deprecated and has a dependency `lwip` which doesn't build on Node 4.
+So you will need to  `npm install css-sprite --ignore-scripts`, go into `./node_modules/css-sprite/package.json` to `lwip@0.0.8` and `npm install` on the main project again.
+See https://github.com/aslansky/css-sprite/issues/73
 - Run `npm run build`

 Note: The build script will generate new `*.min.{css,js}` files.
 If, for example, you only changed the JavaScript then don't bother committing `emojify.min.css`.